Manaswani96/GradientEchoes/README.md

 Contributing
 ------------

+Pull requests welcome!<br>
-Pull requests welcome!To add something new:
+To add something new:

 *   put your optimizer in gradient\_echoes/classical/ or quantum/